-- Default: location of nvcc detected on \$PATH - MPI HOME (env var) Specify the location where MPI is installed. - Default: location of mpicc detected on the \$PATH
+- Default: location of nvcc detected on \$PATH - MPI_HOME (env var) Specify the location where MPI is installed. - Default: location of mpicc detected on the \$PATH

 Other option changes take effect at any time.
-These can be set from within ccmake or on the command line:
+These can be set from within comake or on the command line:

-- CMAKE_INSTALL_PREFIX Directory to install the hoomd python module.
-All files will be under \${CMAKE_INSTALL_PREFIX}/hoomd - BUILD_CGCMM Enables building the cgcmm component - BUILD_DEPRECATED Enables building the deprecated component - BUILD_HPMC Enables building the hpmc component. - BUILD_MD Enables building the md component - BUILD_METAL Enables building the metal component - BUILD_TESTING Enables the compilation of unit tests - CMAKE BUILD TYPE sets the build type (case sensitive) - Debug Compiles debug information into the library and executables.
+- CMAKE_INSTALL_PREFIX Directory to install the hoomd Python module.
+All files will be under \${CMAKE_INSTALL_PREFIX}/hoomd. - BUILD_CGCMM Enables building the hoomd.cgcmm module. - BUILD_DEPRECATED Enables building the hoomd.deprecated module. - BUILD_HPMC Enables building the hoomd.hpmc module. - BUILD_MD Enables building the hoomd.md module. - BUILD_METAL Enables building the hoomd.metal module. - BUILD_TESTING Enables the compilation of unit tests. - CMAKE_BUILD_TYPE Sets the build type (case sensitive) Options: - Debug Compiles debug information into the library and executables.
 Enables asserts to check for programming mistakes.
 HOOMD-blue will run slow when compiled in Debug mode, but problems are easier to identify. - RelWithDebInfo Compiles with optimizations and debug symbols.
 Useful for profiling benchmarks. - Release (default) All compiler optimizations are enabled and asserts are removed.
-Recommended for production builds: required for any benchmarking. - ENABLE_CUDA Enable compiling of the GPU accelerated computations using CUDA.
-Defaults on if the CUDA toolkit is found.
-Defaults off if the CUDA toolkit is not found. - ENABLE_DOXYGEN enables the generation of developer documentation (Defaults off) - SINGLE_PRECISION Controls precision - When set to ON, all calculations are performed in single precision. - When set to OFF, all calculations are performed in double precision. - ENABLE_HPMC_MIXED_PRECISION Controls mixed precision in the hpmc component.
-When on, single precision is in expensive shape overlap checks. - ENABLE_MPI Enable multi-processor/GPU simulations using MPI - When set to ON (default if any MPI library is found automatically by CMake), multi-GPU simulations are supported - When set to OFF, HOOMD always runs in single-GPU mode - ENABLE_MPI_CUDA Enable CUDA-aware MPI library support - Requires a MPI library with CUDA support to be installed - When set to ON (default if a CUDA-aware MPI library is detected), HOOMD-blue will make use of the capability of the MPI library to accelerate CUDA-buffer transfers - When set to OFF, standard MPI calls will be used - Warning: Manually setting this feature to ON when the MPI library does not support CUDA may result in a crash of HOOMD-blue
+Recommended for production builds: required for any benchmarking. - ENABLE_CUDA Enable compiling of the GPU accelerated computations.
+Default: OFF. - ENABLE_DOXYGEN Enables the generation of developer documentation Default: OFF. - SINGLE_PRECISION Controls precision.
+Default: OFF. - When set to ON, all calculations are performed in single precision. - When set to OFF, all calculations are performed in double precision. - ENABLE_HPMC_MIXED_PRECISION Controls mixed precision in the hpmc component.
+When on, single precision is forced in expensive shape overlap checks. - ENABLE_MPI Enable multi-processor/GPU simulations using MPI. - When set to ON, multi-processor/multi-GPU simulations are supported. - When set to OFF (the default), always run in single-processor/single-GPU mode. - ENABLE_MPI_CUDA Enable CUDA-aware MPI library support. - Requires a MPI library with CUDA support to be installed. - When set to ON (default if a CUDA-aware MPI library is detected), HOOMD-blue will make use of the capability of the MPI library to accelerate CUDA-buffer transfers. - When set to OFF, standard MPI calls will be used. - Warning: Manually setting this feature to ON when the MPI library does not support CUDA may cause HOOMD-blue to crash. - ENABLE_TBB Enable support for Intel's Threading Building Blocks (TBB). - Requires TBB to be installed.

-- ENABLE_TBB Enable support for Intel's Threading Building Blocks (TBB) - Requires TBB to be installed - When set to ON, HOOMD will use TBB to speed up calculations in some classes on multiple CPU cores - UPDATE_SUBMODULES When ON (the default), execute git submodule update --init whenever cmake runs. - COPY_HEADERS When ON (OFF is default), copy header files into the build directory to make it a valid plugin build source
+- When set to ON, HOOMD will use TBB to speed up calculations in some classes on multiple CPU cores. - UPDATE_SUBMODULES When ON (the default), CMake will execute git submodule update --init whenever it runs. - COPY_HEADERS When ON (OFF is default), copy header files into the build directory to make it a valid plugin build source.